7aitsev/ansible-tuto/step-03/README.md

 It doesn't matter if those files do not exist, but if they do, ansible will use them.

-Now that we know the basics of modules, inventories and variables, let's explore the real power of Ansible with playbooks.
+Now that we know the basics of modules, inventories, and variables, let's explore the real power of Ansible with playbooks.

 Head to [step-04](https://github.com/leucos/ansible-tuto/tree/master/step-04).